meltwater/mlabs-graphql/docs/README.md

 #### Arguments

 1. `options` (*object*):
+   Any additional options are passed directly to [Koa Apollo Server][apollo-server].
     - `schema` (*object*): The GraphQL schema.
       Default: resolve a schema scoped to each request (see above).
     - `graphqlRoot` (*string*): Path to serve GraphQL endpoint.